All Car Manufacturer Articles

 In recent weeks, we have had a spate of Ford Escorts with steering problems.
 Therefore, I believe that the large number of “potholes” that we have are to blame.
 Hence, we have all gone down a pothole in recent times. especially here in Halifax, UK, where my garage is situated.

 Furthermore, potholes do seem to affect older, more frail car models.
-Consequently, these older cars are usually owned by the younger generations.
+As a result, younger generations are typically the ones who own these older cars.
 To put it another way, these younger drivers will probably try a DIY repair.
+They are at the lower end of the income bracket and cannot afford garage fees.

-Ford Escorts fall into the category of cars for young drivers.
 Fortunately, we have a large female customer base.
-As a result, females are able to budget for car repairs.
+As a result, women are able to budget for car repairs.
 So they are more likely to bring in their car for us to check out and give them a quote for work.

 In the past three or four weeks, we have had a run of Ford Escorts with steering and suspension problems.
 Consequently, the first one was the wife of an old customer.
 Her name was Jane.
 Jane drove an old P-registered SUV that was handed down through the family.
 She loved her little car.

-Ford Escort Steering Problems-Jane’s car pulled to the right?
+Ford Escort Steering Problems: Jane’s car pulled to the right?

 Jane reported that the outsides of her front tyres were wearing down.
 Also, when she accelerates the car, it pulls to one side.
 In this case, to the right.
 Consequently, the car pulls to the left when she eases her foot off the gas.